Anne Frank and the Holocaust

 - Anne Frank timeline

-- Learning about the Holocaust
+- Information about the Holocaust and concentration camps

 - The Holocaust Memorial Trust produces educational materials for teachers and parents about the Holocaust, including information about Miep Gies, the Dutch woman hid Anne, her family and four other Jews in her house to try to keep them safe from the Nazis